MariamKan/Breakfast-cuisine-and-users-analysis/README.md

 -Potentials are more likely to buy in sequence Breakfast and Meat -Most orders by all classes were made from 20:00 to 22:00.
 Orders in the early morning are the lowest.
 Local peak in 10.00 and 11.00
 -Most orders are during Saturday-Sunday
+-Further considerations for which target group is more valuable for Breakfast are Medium Value and Potential customers
 #### presentation folder
 Join for Breakfast with Efood (1).pdf